muongi/kra-etims-woocommerce-integration/CONTRIBUTING.md

-# Contributing to KRA eTims WooCommerce Integration
+# Contributing to KRA eTims WooCommerce Plugin

-Thank you for your interest in contributing to the KRA eTims WooCommerce Integration plugin!
+Thank you for your interest in contributing to the KRA eTims WooCommerce Plugin!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute